 Story Massage for Adults with Altzheimer’s

-Story Massage was a great success at a local Altzheimer’s Support Group on the Isle of Wight where it was a way of sharing happy memories and enjoying gentle and positive touch.
+The Story Massage Programme was a great success at a local Altzheimer’s Support Group on the Isle of Wight where it was a way of sharing happy memories and enjoying gentle and positive touch.
 “We did my Seaside Walk massage story (see below), and nursery rhymes from the Story Massage book,” says Virginia Evans, a therapist who provides massage sessions for the group, “Everyone loved it.
 One carer came up to me and said how lovely it was to see some of the couples massaging each other.
 Their roles as carers have sometimes taken over from their relationship as a wife, husband or daughter etc.”

 Here is a copy of Virginia’s massage story written to evoke happy memories of the shared experience of a sunny day on the beach.